roman-milk/roman-milk.github.io/the-accidental-nudist-cabin.md

  I caressed her hair while she licked me, and waited to see the outcome of the other conversations.
 I didn't have to wait long.

  "Ladies?
 How about if you all move clockwise, and tell your new partner where you think the evening should go?"
 He smiled, looking directly at Sheri, eager to play.
-Report_Story #6